-Once participants have a general understanding of the stages of change and how to communicate effectively during these times, they will partake in an activity that models change in the workplace.
-During this activity, they will experience the impact of changes that are directive in nature, and have real-time opportunities to re-direct the communication and collaborate with their groups in order to increase the engagement of all involved.
+Once the change management leadership participants have a general understanding of the stages of change and how to communicate effectively during these times, they will partake in an activity that models change in the workplace.
+During this change management leadership activity, they will experience the impact of changes that are directive in nature, and have real-time opportunities to re-direct the communication and collaborate with their groups in order to increase the engagement of all involved.

 Participants will learn about the various reactions they may receive from their employees, and how best to handle them.
 And lastly, they will learn about the areas of organizational change they can impact, and have the opportunity to apply that awareness to a change scenario, ultimately providing participants with both knowledge and the ability to use it.